 May Guest Week Irrigation and Landscape Prep Guide for Central Washington

 Cookouts and extra foot traffic often land in the same weeks when cool season lawns around Wenatchee, East Wenatchee, and nearby valley towns are finally drinking on a steady clock.
 This guide is a practical order of operations, not a promise that every task fits one weekend.
-It ties together irrigation discipline, turf that can handle chairs and paths, and edges that read “finished” from the driveway.
+It ties together irrigation discipline, turf that can handle chairs and paths, and edges that read finished from the driveway.

 One week out: irrigation reality check

 Confirm the system actually ran after spring start up.
 Controllers drift, one zone can stick open, and heads tilt after winter.
 Walk each zone once while the sun is low so you can see arcs and dry wedges.
+Note zones that finish with mist on the deck or sheeting on the walk; those are repair items, not schedule items.

 Match minutes to May weather, not August memory.
 Our post on when to turn sprinklers back on in Wenatchee still applies: evidence from soil and grass beats a date copied from last year’s sticky note.
+Push a screwdriver in the traffic strip and in a shady corner the same morning.
+If resistance differs, your clock should not treat them as one story.

 Flag repairs before you add guests.
 If a head sprays the deck or a strip stays tan no matter how long the zone runs, that is a job for irrigation repair before you blame fertilizer.
+Book irrigation start up if the system has not been professionally commissioned yet this season.

 Lawn strips that will see chairs and paths